disusered/docs-test/content/glossary.md

 Bastion
 : An on-premise server enabling offline ticket validation when cloud connectivity is unavailable.

+Cache
+: A high-speed data store that keeps frequently accessed data in memory for fast retrieval.

 CDN
 : Content Delivery Network.
 Caches and serves static content from edge locations near users.

+Client
+: An application that end users interact with directly (web browser, mobile app, handheld device).

+Component
+: A deployable unit within the XBOL system, such as an API, web application, or background service.

+Database
+: Persistent storage (PostgreSQL via RDS) where services store and retrieve application data.

 Domain API
 : A service responsible for a specific business capability (ticketing, payments, identity, notifications).